rumiyya24/wgan-gp-mammography-synthesis/README.md

 A lightweight Wasserstein GAN with Gradient Penalty (WGAN-GP) for generating synthetic mammograms, built without attention mechanisms, progressive growing, or style modulation.
 The goal is to test how much image quality a deliberately simple architecture can reach — and whether that's good enough for applications like medical education, algorithm stress-testing, and rare-pathology simulation, where full diagnostic-grade realism isn't required.

-This repository contains the training/preprocessing/evaluation notebooks, sample outputs, and the human-evaluation ("Turing test") application used in the accompanying paper.
+This repository contains the training/preprocessing/evaluation notebooks, sample outputs, and the human evaluation application used in the accompanying paper.

 ## Why a simple architecture?